 I realized sometimes you'd leave home with a small bag, only to need more room later on, or vice versa.

 This led me to come up with the idea of a transformable bag, one that could maintain a look that is effortless in any situation.

 *We’ve granted US & International Patent for our designs.

 High Quality Leather

-All the leather we use is ethically sourced from Vicenza, Italy and Barcelona, Spain to maintain a high level of quality.
+We only use cow leather, which is a by-product of food production.
+Unlike “vegan leather", which is a form of plastic (Polyurethane or PVC), genuine leather is sustainable and biodegradable.
+All the leather we use is ethically produced from Vicenza, Italy and Barcelona, Spain to maintain a high level of quality.

 We recommend you moisturize it with leather conditional every few months and keep it from direct heat, dirt and rain.